BDC Hamburger Icon

 What to know about setting a price for your services

-Product quality and other obvious factors affect product pricing.
-However, service pricing can be challenging.
-“Pricing is a mix of art and science,” said Blair Enns, author and CEO of Win Without Pitching.
+“Pricing is a mix of art and science,” according to Blair Enns, author and CEO of Win Without Pitching.
 “For customized service firms — where each engagement is a blank slate of possibilities — it’s mostly art.
 For productized services, which are intended to scale to many clients or customers, there’s more science in the form of competitive analysis and audience segmentation.”

 TipBottom line